 Start talking about the phantom driver as soon as the accident happens.
 When you call and file a police report, tell officers about the phantom vehicle and how it caused your accident.
 Also, mention it to your doctor, the admitting emergency room nurse, and look for witnesses to your accident.
 If anyone else saw the phantom driver cause your accident, their testimony can help.
 Note all the details you remember about the driver and their vehicle.

-Do I Need a Lawyer After an Accident Caused By a Phantom Driver?
+Do You Need a Lawyer After an Accident Caused by a Phantom Driver?

 Since a phantom driver situation can get complicated quickly, it’s best to contact a Georgia car accident lawyer as soon as possible after your accident happens.
 They can look at the details of your case and explain the legal options available to you.
 You should never have to pay for the costs of someone else’s negligence on the road.
 An experienced attorney will work to speed up the process and push for a settlement that is fair to you.

-This is what we can do for you at John Foy & Associates.
-We have 20+ years of experience working on all types of personal injury cases, from simple to complex.
+At John Foy & Associates, we have 20+ years of experience working on all types of personal injury cases, from simple to complex.
 We can give you our expert opinion on what you should do to protect yourself after a Georgia accident caused by a phantom driver.
 To schedule a FREE consultation and case evaluation with our team, call us today at 404-400-4000 or fill out the form on this page.